stolostron/hypershift-addon-operator/docs/supported_versions.md

 - autoscaler
 - infra resources needed to enable ingress for control plane endpoints (KAS, ignition, konnectivity, etc.)

-Traditionally, in standalone OCP, the CVO has been the sole source of truth for upgrades.
-In hosted OCP cluster, the responsibility is currently split between Control Plane Operator (CPO) and CVO.
-This enabled the flexibility and speed the HyperShift project needed for the CPO to support the management/guest cluster topology and the multiple customizations needed for manifests that otherwise would have needed to be segregated in the payload.

 Using the information from the `status.version.availableUpdates` and `status.version.conditionalUpdates` described in the previous section, you can set the `.spec.release` in the HostedCluster custom resource to start the control plane upgrade.

 ## NodePools
 `.spec.release` dictates the version of any particular NodePool.

 A NodePool will perform a Replace/InPlace rolling upgrade according to `.spec.management.upgradeType`.
-See [NodePool Upgrades](./automated-machine-management/nodepool-lifecycle.md#upgrades-and-data-propagation) for details.
+Replace upgrade will create new instances in the new version while removing old nodes in a rolling fashion.
+This is usually a good choice in cloud environments where this level of immutability is cost effective.
+InPlace upgrade will directly perform updates to the Operating System of the existing instances.
+This is usually a good choice for environments where the infrastructure constraints are higher e.g. bare metal.
 Using the available upgrades information from the `status.version.availableUpdates` described in the previous section, you can set the `.spec.release` in the NodePool custom resources to start the data plane upgrade.

 ## Upgrading Hosted Clusters via MCE Console
 In the MCE console, select `All clusters` view at the top and navigate to Infrastructure -> Clusters to view managed hosted clusters with the `Upgrade available` link.
 You can also click on a managed hosted cluster to view the cluster details which also shows the `Upgrade available` link.
 You can update the control plane and nodepools by clicking the link.
 The list of the available updates is not from the hosted cluster's CVO and can be different than the available updates from the HostedCluster's `status.version.availableUpdates` and `status.version.conditionalUpdates`.
-Therefore, referring to the hosted cluster's available and conditional updates in the status is recommended.
+Choosing a wrong release version from the console drop down list that is not recommended in the HostedCluster's `status.version.availableUpdates` and `status.version.conditionalUpdates` could break the hosted cluster.
+Therefore, referring to the hosted cluster's available and conditional updates in the status is required.